TyamanovaMargo/google_maps_api/README.md

 This project provides a command-line interface to search for places using Google's Places API.
 It can find restaurants, hospitals, shops, and any other businesses within a specified radius of given coordinates.
 The results are saved as JSON files for further processing or analysis.

+The script will now collect ALL available information about places including:

+📝 Full reviews with author details
+📸 Photo URLs for download
+⏰ Operating hours and schedules
+📞 Contact information
+🏷️ Services and amenities
+💰 Price levels
+⭐ Ratings and review count
 ### Features

 - ✅ Search places by keyword around any location